-The bar chart and performance table below reflect historical performance data for the Fund and are intended to help you analyze the Fund's investment risks in light of its historical returns.
-The bar chart shows the variability of the Fund's S class total returns on a calendar year-by-year basis.
+The bar chart and performance table below reflect historical performance data for the Fund's P class.
+The performance information shown below will help you analyze the Fund's investment risks in light of its historical returns.
+The bar chart shows the variability of the Fund's P class total returns on a calendar year-by-year basis.
 The Average Annual Total Return Table shows returns averaged over the stated periods, and includes comparative performance information.
 The Fund's performance will fluctuate, and past performance is not necessarily an indication of future results.
 For current performance information, contact your insurance company.